 The problem with many portable grills is that they just can't produce a good, high grilling temperature.
 How about a wood-burning grill that can hit 1,000 degrees F?
 The Cook-Air grill uses an internal fan to create a cyclone of air moving over the burning wood to accelerate the combustion making it quite possibly the hottest portable grill on the market.
 Better yet, because it is a wood-burning grill, it makes wonderful amounts of smoke to flavor foods and actually makes them taste like... cooking over a campfire, which you are.
 Loaded with great features and powered either by a standard outlet, car adapter, or batteries, this is a very portable little grill with a good sized grilling space.

-In some parts of the world, Weber means grill like Kleenex means tissue.
 The Weber Kettle is the most widely identified charcoal grill and now the 18 1/2-inch Weber grill comes in a portable size.
 With the same cooking grate as the full sized charcoal grill, the Jumbo Joe is big enough for a full-sized cookout, in a portable container.
 Weighing 22 pounds and with a single hold handle, this just might be the perfect portable grill for when there are more than two people.Continue to 9 of 10 below.

 Perfect for tabletop grilling, or to take along for tailgating or camping, this compact grill has a removable ash pan that makes cleanup easy.
 It has 250 square inches of cooking space on cast iron grates that maintain even heat and produce professional grill marks.
 It’s made from durable, heavy-duty steel, and the handle stays cool during cooking, making transportation easy.